ShellSPORT 5000 European Championship race

 - Trojan T101 (Chris Choat): See full history: Trojan T101/105.

 - March 732/742 (Geoff Friswell): STP March Engineering works car for Jean-Pierre Beltoise at the first race, then for Hans-Joachim Stuck at two races and then for Jean-Pierre Jarier at two races.
 A new car, 732-10, was later built for Beltoise so this 732-1 became what March called the "training car" and was used by Stuck later in the year and was then the third spare car remaining in March's transporter at several races.
 Probably for Mário Cabral at Estoril.
 Then unknown until June 1975 when acquired by John Calvert for libre racing in 742 spec.
-To Geoff Friswell mid-1976 and later to Jonathan Buncombe who fitted an FVC engine for libre races.
-Sold to Roger Orgee for Formula Atlantic in 1979.
+To Geoff Friswell mid-1976, rebuilt for him by Brian Lisles and fitted with a Hart 420R engine, but wrecked in practice at Oulton Park in September.
+Rebuilt on a 742 chassis and raced in two late-season events.
+Later to Jonathan Buncombe who fitted an FVC engine for libre races.
+Sold to Roger Orgee and further modified to 772P specification for Formula Atlantic in 1979.
 Sold after the 1979 season to Harry Vickers' Cowgate Motors in Newcastle and was used in the construction of their Group 5 Lotus Elan HV/80/S2 for Nicky Ellis.
 This car used a standard Elan backbone chassis with the suspension from the ex-Orgee 732/742/772 and a Swindon BDX.
 All that would have been left of Orgee's car would have been the monocoque, and as this was a replacement 742 tub, the March 732 had effectively ceased to exist.

 - Trojan T101 (Jim Kelly): See full history: Trojan T101/102.